 It’s nice sometimes to have a sensory bin with a base material that’s easy to clean up, especially over the holidays.
 While there are many transferring and pouring activities that can be done with base materials like rice, cotton balls are a nice change!

 The wooden Nesting Snowman Family is very cute.
+(Note: If that set is unavailable, it’s often available from other sellers … or check the related products below it on Amazon.)
 I ordered it because Zoey is absolutely in love with the Russian nesting doll I have on her shelves.
 She loves the snowman family, too … and I appreciate that it’s a wonderful open and close activity and offers lots of opportunities for problem-solving and creativity (with the possibilities of making one nesting snowman or putting different items in each snowman).
 I did have to sand down two of the snow people to get the pieces to come apart easily, so that’s something to consider.
 There is another nesting snowman family on Amazon, so you might prefer that one.

 Zoey spends a lot of time with the nesting snowman family.
 It’s great for language.
 W’eve had a number of conversations about the snowman family.
 And I love the fine-motor work and problem solving I’ve been observing.